Graduate Program

 Calendar

-The Graduate Program generally follows the annual calendar for the main company.
+The Graduate Program generally follows the annual calendar for the main Company.
 Typically, this consists of:

 - A brief winter break following the conclusion of The Nutcracker (early January)